AJami Neighborhood "Fabric of Life" Tour - With a Local Resident Guide

 As a local instructor, I will of course share with you the daily routine of life in the neighborhood.

-Touch the delicate fabric of life in the Ajami neighborhood with a local guide
+Touch the delicate fabric of life in the Ajami neighborhood with a local resident guide.

 A tour of Jaffa from a different perspective.
 Between the sea and the alleys, between urban and rural, between old and new –